Coke Zero Sugar 400: Since 2020

-The logo used for the 2018-2020 races.

 In 2020, the Coke Zero 400 was moved from its traditional Independence Day weekend date to late August.
-It served as the final race of the NASCAR "regular season" before the NASCAR playoffs begin until 2023; NASCAR moved the regular season finale to Darlington in 2024.
+It served as the final race of the NASCAR "regular season" before the NASCAR playoffs begin.
 The race continued to be scheduled as a night race.
-The Grant Park 165 currently utilizes the July 4 weekend date.
 After being held on or around July 4 for 60 of the previous 61 years, the move to August was controversial.
 According to the Daytona Beach Area Convention & Visitors Bureau, the move was requested in order to spread tourism in the area throughout the summer.

+In 2024, it was the second to last race due to schedule changes that needed to be made in accordance with 2024 Summer Olympics broadcasting.
+NASCAR moved the regular season finale that year to Darlington.